 - # Concurrent Searches limits the number of tables that will be processed concurrently.
 You can set it to a large value (like 200) but be aware that a large number will consume considerable database resources.

-- # Searches Per Batch limits the number of records that will be evaluated by the archive policy concurrently (on a per table basis).
+- # Searches Per Batch limits the number of records that will be evaluated by the snapshot policy concurrently (on a per table basis).
 A larger number will increase performance slightly at the cost of making the user interface a bit less responsive.

 - # Snapshot Per Batch limits the number of records that will be written to a snapshot in a single database transaction.